 The Oregon Geoscience Framework Group - Soils Committee, was formed in 2007 but an OSDS standard had not been approved by OGIC by early 2014.
 The current soils committee has met approximately quarterly since April 2014.
 The current committee reviewed the FGDC Soil Geographic Data Standards (SGDS) data model and heard a presentation of the standard and a proposal by the USDA Natural Resources Conservation Service (NRCS) to implement the SSURGO data model, filling in unmapped areas with STATSGO2 data.
 NRCS drafted a SSURGO/STATSGO2 soils layer which covers the entire state of Oregon.
-Elements of the draft model, map and sample soils interpretive maps have been available for wider review/comment on the Oregon Geospatial Enterprise Office (GEO) ftp site: ftp.gis.oregon.gov.
+Elements of the draft model, map, and soils interpretive map examples were made available for wider review/comment on the Oregon Geospatial Enterprise Office (GEO) ftp site in 2015.